2009 Deccan Chargers season: Indian Premier League

+Group stage

 On 19 April, the Deccan Chargers started their 2009 Indian Premier League (2009 IPL) campaign with an eight-wicket win over the Kolkata Knight Riders at Cape Town.
 The Chargers rested Chaminda Vaas and named Adam Gilchrist, Herschelle Gibbs, Scott Styris and Fidel Edwards as their four foreign players for their first match.
 Though they lost the toss and were sent out to field, their opening bowling attack consisting of Edwards and R. P. Singh troubled the Knight Riders' top-order batsmen with the new ball removing three quick wickets.
 Pragyan Ojha troubled the middle-order but Brad Hodge scored a couple of boundaries off Styris to keep the scoreboard running before slamming one straight to Gibbs at point.
 Singh returned into the attack to remove the tail and restrict the Knight Riders to 101.
 Gilchrist started the chase for the Chargers with a couple of boundaries before they lost two quick wickets.
 Gibbs, who then teamed up with Rohit Sharma, steadied their innings with some quick singles and watchful boundaries before the pair finished off the game with seven overs to spare.

 The Deccan Chargers defeated the Royal Challengers Bangalore for their second consecutive win of the season on 22 April.
 The Chargers retained the same starting XI for the second match after their comfortable win against the Knight Riders.
 After winning the toss and electing to bat, Gilchrist took the charge of the innings with clean hitting necessitating continuous fielding changes from the opposition.
 Praveen Kumar managed to remove Gibbs after changing ends and V. V. S. Laxman failed to make an impact again.
 Gilchrist, however continued his scoring, especially picking on short deliveries as he reached his half century in 31 balls.
 Rohit, who started off slowly on the other end, paced himself soon after Gilchrist got dismissed attacking Anil Kumble for three sixes over the mid-wicket which helped Chargers finish the innings at 184/6 in 20 overs.
 The Royal Challengers got a poor start in their chase stumbling to 62/4 in 11 overs before Rahul Dravid teamed up with Virat Kohli to progress the Royal Challengers' chase as the latter scored 50 off 32 balls.
 However, the target seemed too far the Royal Challengers as the Chargers completed their win by 24 runs.